robinandeer/robinandeer.github.io/posts/2016-04-04-vegan-food-in-stockholm.md

 ## [Marco's](http://www.restaurangmarcos.se/)

 **Italian** ($$).
 They have two vegan Oumph! options; one pizza and one main dish.
 I went for their own creation.
-Everything tasted really nice, Oumph is what it is, but the portion was kind of tiny :stuck_out_tongue_winking_eye: A bit of a let down.
+Everything tasted really nice, Oumph is what it is, but the portion was kind of tiny 😜 A bit of a let down.

 ## [Mangiardino](http://www.mangiardino.se/) 🌱